-Historically, African Classical Pentecostal Churches (the African sections of the Apostolic Faith Mission, the Full Gospel Church, the International Assemblies of God and the Back to God-Assemblies of God) did not used clergy vestment.
-The use of clergy vestment emerged among African Pentecostal-Charismatic Churches when Gladstone Botwana, the founder and head of Zoé Bible Church in Soweto, was elevated to the office bishop in 1996.
-Currently, the use of clergy vestment has become a norm among African Pentecostal-Charismatic Churches in South Africa.
-This article uses desktop research method to analyse the ecclesiological and theological journey of clergy vestment among African Pentecostal-Charismatic Churches in South Africa between 1996 and 2022.
-It shows that association with African Pentecostals from the United States of America and the Commonwealth Dominican influenced this trend and provided them with a Christian leadership accountability platform accompanied with a new ecclesiastical and theological identity.
+Historically, African Classical Pentecostal Churches (the African sections of the Apostolic Faith Mission, the Full Gospel Church, the International Assemblies of God, and the Back to God-Assemblies of God) did not use clergy vestments.
+The use of clergy vestments emerged among African Pentecostal-Charismatic Churches when Gladstone Botwana, the founder and head of Zoé Bible Church in Soweto, was elevated to the office of bishop in 1996.
+Currently, the use of clergy vestments has become a norm among African Pentecostal-Charismatic Churches in South Africa.
+This article uses a desktop research method to analyse the ecclesiological and theological journey of clergy vestments among African Pentecostal-Charismatic Churches in South Africa between 1996 and 2022.
+It shows that association with African Pentecostals from the United States of America and the Commonwealth Dominican influenced this trend and provided them with a Christian leadership accountability platform accompanied by a new ecclesiastical and theological identity.